owittek/install-notes/wsl2-tensorflow-with-tensorrt.md

-# Installation of Tensorflow in WSL2 (Arch) with with Tensorrt
+# Installation of Tensorflow in WSL2 (Arch) with Tensorrt

 ## Requirements